-Your visual identity is simply a tool to help you execute your brand strategy—to communicate who you are and what you’re about.
+Your visual branding is simply a tool to communicate who you are and what you’re about.
 Like anything in life, the better your tool, the more success you’ll have.
 Unfortunately, too many companies struggle to present a strong brand identity that is both flexible and easy to apply.
 We hate to see brands plagued by these issues; that’s why we’re determined to equip you with the knowledge and tools you need to create a beautiful and practical brand identity that works now—and in the future.

-1) Make It Comprehensive
+2) Make It Comprehensive

 - Data visualization

 - Interactive elements

 Above all, remember that each of these elements should also be designed for maximum impact.

 - Use our brand identity checklist to make sure you’ve designed everything correctly.